couchbase/perfrunner/README.md

 `--debug` flag enables debug phase (e.g., execution of cbcollect_info).

-With `--local` flag localhost will be used as a workload generator.
+With `--remote` flag remote workers will be used as workload generators.

 Running unit tests
 ------------------